 Today Markham’s toy, the Kong, has surpassed sales of 50 million products — almost one for every dog in America.
 And my take is that while perseverance played a role in his success, the real secret was that he stayed focused on finding a fun, effective solution to a common problem.

-So I ask you, Daytona Beach business owners…
+So I ask you, Central Florida business owners…

 Where can YOU find these hidden answers to common problems faced by your own customers?
 It doesn’t have to involve some witty, new invention — it can simply be serving a felt need effectively and well.